vhscom/after-dark/README.md

 ## Acknowledgements

 Thanks to Steve Francia for creating Hugo.
 Thanks to エゴイスト for creating hackcss.
 Thanks to Dan Klammer for the SVG icons.
-And thanks to Simon Fremaux for the groovy 404 page background animation.
+Thanks to Simon Fremaux for the groovy 404 background animation.
+And thanks to Vincent Prouillet for creating an After Dark [port for Gutenberg](https://www.getgutenberg.io/themes/after-dark/).

 [1]: https://t.me/joinchat/Iw_6FEhmKL9sPUAukX9jzg
 [Hugo]: https://gohugo.io/